fwenzel/serpent/README.md

 The game is up and running at: http://fwenzel.github.com/serpent

-... and if you want to install it as an open web app (on Firefox 16+): http://fwenzel.github.com/serpent/install.html
+... and if you want to install it as an open web app (on Firefox 16+, Firefox OS, or Firefox on Android): http://fwenzel.github.com/serpent/install.html